breadboard-ai/breadboard/recipes/components/search-google/README.md

 # Search Google

-This recipe demonstrates how to search Google using the Google Custom Search API.
+This board demonstrates how to search Google using the Google Custom Search API.

-## Running the Recipe
+## Running the Board

 ### Inputs